BreaGG/autograd_engine/README.md

 - Add more operations like division, power, and activation functions.
 - Implement support for matrix operations and neural network modules.

-The README content has been removed.
-Now, let me explain how the autograd engine works.

 ## How the Engine Works

 The core component of this project is the `Engine` class, which is a simplified implementation of an automatic differentiation engine, like PyTorch’s `autograd`.
 This class allows you to perform basic operations on tensors (e.g., addition, multiplication) and automatically compute gradients.